ikeerschzz/ikeerschzz/README.md

 - 👋 Hi, I’m @ikeerschzz
-- 👀 I’m interested in Python related programming and I'm gonna be a Software Engineer.
+- 👀 I’m interested in Python related programming and I'm gonna be an innoving programmer.
 Actually studying 2ºbach.
 - 📫 If you want to talk with me, send an email to: sanchezayusoiker@gmail.com

 <!---